New Zealand votes to legalize euthanasia — but not marijuana

-The outcome will likely burnish the liberal-reformist credentials of Prime Minister Jacinda Ardern, who revealed Friday that she had voted “yes” to both questions.
+The outcome will likely burnish the liberal-reformist credentials of Prime Minister Jacinda Ardern, who revealed Friday that she had voted yes to both questions.
 The referendum was held alongside national elections Oct.
 17, when Ardern won a second term in a landslide after containing the coronavirus in New Zealand, though until now she had declined to say which way she voted on the referendum issues.

 The results were not unexpected.
 Unlike the close contest over cannabis, polling over recent weeks consistently pointed to wide public support for the End of Life Choice Bill, which has already been approved by parliament.
 With most of the votes returned, it appears that voters’ verdict on euthanasia, which is binding, will become law by late 2021.